vihar-s1/api-data-processor/README.md

 The application has been divided in 5 loosely coupled Java SpringBoot applications communicating through messaging queues or REST API calls only.

+## ISSUES TO CHECK

+- Problem in fetching data from elasticsearch since an Interface cannot be instantiated.
+  - Convert to a single concrete class ???

 ## Component Applications

 Below given is a brief overview of all loosely coupled applications in the project.